 \section{Introduction}

-Quality control is a key part of the manufacturing process, which comprehends inspection, testing, and identification to ensure the manufactured products comply with specific standards and specifications \cite{yang2020using,kurniati2015quality,wuest2014approach}.
-For example, the inspection tasks aim to determine whether a specific part features assembly integrity, surface finish, and adequate geometric dimensions \cite{newman1995survey}.
+Quality control is one of the key parts of the manufacturing process, which comprehends inspection, testing, and identification to ensure the manufactured products comply with specific standards and specifications \citep{yang2020using,kurniati2015quality,wuest2014approach}.
+For example, the inspection tasks aim to determine whether a specific part features assembly integrity, surface finish, and adequate geometric dimensions \citep{newman1995survey}.
 In addition, product quality is key to the business since it (i) builds trust with the customers, (ii) boosts customer loyalty, and (iii) reinforces the brand reputation.

-One of such quality inspection activities is the visual inspection, considered a bottleneck activity in some instances \cite{zheng2020defect}.
+One such quality inspection activity is the visual inspection, considered a bottleneck activity in some instances \citep{zheng2020defect}.
 Visual inspection is associated with many challenges.
-Some visual inspections are considered to require a substantial amount of reasoning capability, visual abilities, and specialization \cite{newman1995survey}.
+Some visual inspections require a substantial amount of reasoning capability, visual abilities, and specialization \citep{newman1995survey}.
 Furthermore, reliance on humans to perform such tasks can affect the scalability and quality of the inspection.
-When considering scalability, human inspection requires training inspectors to develop inspection skills, their inspection execution tends to be slower when compared to machines, they fatigue over time, and can become absent at work (due to sickness or other motives) \cite{vergara2014automatic,selvi2017effective}.
-The quality of inspection is usually affected by the inherent subjectiveness of each human inspector, the task complexity, the job design, the working environment, the inspectors' experience, wellbeing, and motivation, and the managements' support and communication \cite{see2012visual,cullinane2013job,kujawinska2016role}.
+When considering scalability, human inspection requires training inspectors to develop inspection skills, their inspection execution tends to be slower when compared to machines, they fatigue over time and can become absent at work (due to sickness or other motives) \citep{vergara2014automatic,selvi2017effective}.
+The quality of inspection is usually affected by the inherent subjectiveness of each human inspector, the task complexity, the job design, the working environment, the inspectors' experience, well-being, and motivation, and the management's support and communication \citep{see2012visual,cullinane2013job,kujawinska2016role}.
 Manual visual inspection's scalability and quality shortcomings can be addressed through an automated visual inspection.